The Rapper: Year-end charts

+Certifications

 Covers

 "The Rapper" has been covered by two Jaggerz members.
 Since beginning his solo career, Donnie Iris has covered the song numerous times in concert.
 Additionally, live recordings of the song have appeared on his compilation albums.

 Also, "The Rapper" was covered by Jimmie Ross during the time period when The Jaggerz weren't together.
 Additionally, the single was covered by Wolfman Jack.
 Canadian hard rock trio Santers recorded the song for their 1981 debut album Shot Down In Flames.